 Instead, photographers should be focusing on the relative.
-They visualize, desiring, an image with various characteristics, and then finding the settings (and location/angle/etc) that get those characteristics done.
+They visualize, desiring, an image with various characteristics, and then finding the settings (and location/angle/etc) that get towards those characteristics.

-By learning composition before (well, while) learning visualization, the workflow presented is for photographers to visualize individual attributes, like brightness or blurryness of objects changing for their goals.
-Not just to visualize, but to do something about it.
+By learning composition while learning visualization, the workflow presented is for photographers to visualize individual attributes, like brightness or blurryness of objects, and consider how that might affect the image.
+Eventually deciding what attribute(s) to focus on.

 Then, one works from these goals to get to the right settings to get the photo.
-"I want this frozen, so I need a fast-enough shutter speed".
-Learning what shutter speed counts as "fast-enough" is just a matter of practice and, perhaps, trial and error.
+“I want this motion to be frozen, so I need a fast-enough shutter speed”.
+Learning what shutter speed counts as “fast-enough” is just a matter of practice and, perhaps, trial and error.